We’re going to miss a class. What should we do?

 My dog doesn’t seem to be learning as fast as some of the dogs in our class.
 What’s wrong?

-I’m having some unique behavior problems with my dog that don’t seem to be covered by this class.
+I’m having some unique behavior problems with my dog that don’t seem to be covered by our group class.
 Can you help?

-You are always welcome to ask your instructor for tips on behavioral problems.
-If your issue is unique and not likely to be shared with most of the members of class, your instructor may choose to answer you after class.
-Or, if the issue warrants more than a quick answer, your instructor may suggest a private session, or even a referral to another trainer for help with your problem.
+You are always welcome to ask your instructor for tips on problem behaviors.
+She’ll let you know if she plans to cover it in class.
+If not, your instructor will likely be able to give you some tips either before or after class.
+However, if the issue warrants more than a quick answer, your instructor may suggest a private session, or even a referral to a behavior specialist for help with your problem.

 Should I bring my kids to class with me?
 I want them to learn, too.